Free Money For Disabled Persons: Grants and Assistance Programs in 2025

 • Auger and Auger Disabled Scholar Award: The Auger & Auger law firm is offering a scholarship called the Disabled Scholar Award, which is worth $1,000.
 This scholarship is available to disabled students who are planning to pursue an undergraduate degree.
 The application deadline for this award is November 30, 2023, and it is given out twice a year during the Spring and Fall semesters.

-Grants for the Deaf and Hearing Impaired
+Grants for the Deaf and People with Partial Hearing Loss

 Financial help for hearing loss includes: